 New Therapies at Nevada Adult Day Healthcare Centers

-Our mission at Nevada Adult Day Healthcare Centers is to help our patients with the latest in therapies and treatments.
-In our Expressions Program, we offer our seniors the chance to stay active through sensory therapy and other types of therapies.
+Our mission at Nevada Adult Day Healthcare Centers is to help our patients with the latest therapies and treatments.
+In our Expressions Program, we offer our seniors the chance to stay active and engage their minds in many ways.
 Visit us today to see our treatments in action!